princegethub/Learn-Git-/NewRepo/README.md

 This is first local Repo
-# created By prince Mishra
+# created By prince Mishra.